-- 2.1.2.30 Over the life of this Plan, the City will plan to achieve the minimum density target as shown in Table 3 to create a critical mass of people and jobs essential to making existing and planned rapid transit viable and create a compact urban form with a diverse mix of land uses, housing types, job opportunities, and amenities. - 2.1.2.31 Each Major Transit Station Area is unique with its own growth potential.
-The City will study Major Transit Station Areas in accordance with the implementation policies of Chapter 5 of this Plan based on local context and conditions to facilitate intensification. - b.
-Where Employment Areas are within or overlap with a Major Transit Station Area, the City will initiate a study, in accordance with the policies of this Plan and the Region of Peel Official Plan, to support the integration of non-employment uses in specific portions of Employment Areas based on the planning context to develop vibrant, mixed-use areas, and innovation hubs. - c.
-Where a City-initiated study of a Major Transit Station Area has not been initiated or approved by way of an amendment to Brampton Plan, the City may require the coordination of development applications between applicants, through the preparation and submission of a Secondary Plan, Precinct Plan and/or Area Plan.
-This study must be approved by way of an amendment to Brampton Plan at the expense of the applicant.
-The required planning study will be subject to the applicable policies of the overlapping Centre or Boulevard, or other similar approaches to ensure an orderly, coordinated, and phased

-- approach to the provision of Civic Infrastructure prior to or coincident with development. - d.
-New Major Transit Station Areas in Brampton, beyond those shown on Schedules 1A and 1B, may only be designated through a Region of Peel Official Plan amendment completed by the Region of Peel in collaboration with the Ministry of Transportation, Metrolinx and the City.
-When planning for new Major Transit Station Areas or classifying Planned Major Transit Station Areas, the status of transit infrastructure will be considered. - e.
-Planned Major Transit Station Areas require further study in accordance with Section 5.6.19.10 of the Region of Peel Official Plan to determine appropriate land use considerations before they are delineated.
-The delineation and establishment of minimum population and employment targets for Planned Major Transit Station Areas that will be delineated as either Primary or Secondary will require an amendment to the Region of Peel Official Plan, Brampton Plan, and any applicable Secondary Plans.
+- 2.1.2.31 Over the life of this Plan, the City will plan to achieve the minimum density target as shown in Table 3 to create a critical mass of people and jobs essential to making existing and planned rapid transit viable and create a compact urban form with a diverse mix of land uses, housing types, job opportunities, and amenities. - 2.1.2.32 Each Major Transit Station Area is unique with its own growth potential.
+The City will study Major Transit Station Areas in accordance with the implementation policies of Chapter 5 of this Plan based on local context and conditions to facilitate intensification. - a.
+Where Employment Areas are within or overlap with a Major Transit Station Area as identified in the Region of Peel Official Plan, the City may initiate a study, in accordance with the policies of this Plan and the Region of Peel Official Plan, to support the integration of non-employment uses in specific portions of Employment Areas based on the planning context to develop vibrant, mixed-use areas, and innovation hubs. - b.
+Major Transit Station Areas in Brampton, beyond those shown on Schedules 1A and 1B, may only be designated through a Region of Peel Official Plan amendment completed by the Region of Peel in collaboration with the Ministry of Transportation, Metrolinx and the City. - c.
+Planned Major Transit Station Areas require further study in accordance with the Region of Peel Official Plan to determine appropriate land use considerations before they are delineated.
+Planned Major Transit Station Areas will only be delineated as either Primary or Secondary Major Transit Station Areas through a